mieweb/wikiGDrive/doc/_index.md

 ### Why markdown?

 All ears for a different preferred format.
-It’s easy to read when editing directly and when doing a diff for changes it’s clean
+It's easy to read when editing directly and when doing a diff for changes is clean

 ### What about mismatches in Docs vs Markdown